bcgsc/RNA-Bloom/README.md

 ## Quick Start for Short Reads :running:

 :warning: Input reads must be in either FASTQ or FASTA format and may be compressed with GZIP.

+:information_source: Note that `-left`, `-right`, `-sef`, and `-ser` can accept multiple read files.

 ### (A) assemble bulk RNA-seq data: